spatialos/online-services/docs/quickstart.md

 You can review the plan by running `terraform show "my_plan"`.

 Once you're ready to deploy, run `terraform apply "my_plan"`.
 This will take a few minutes.
-Once it's done, Terraform will print any output variables we defined in the configuration; in our case, that's the host IP of the new Redis instance, and our three new static IPs.
+Once it's done, Terraform will print any output variables we defined in the configuration; in this case we're interested in the host IP of the new Redis instance: `redis_host`, and three new static IPs: `gateway_host`, `party_host` & `playfab_auth_host`.
 Make a note of them - we'll need them later.
 Or you can view outputs again by running `terraform output`.

-If you look at your Cloud Console, you'll see we've now got a GKE cluster and a MemoryStore instance to work with.
-You'll also see that [Endpoints](https://console.cloud.google.com/endpoints) have been created for the services; these provide a rudimentary DNS as well as in-flight HTTP->gRPC transcoding.
+If you look at your Cloud Console, you'll see we've now got [a GKE cluster](https://console.cloud.google.com/kubernetes/list) and [a MemoryStore instance](https://console.cloud.google.com/memorystore/redis/instances) to work with.
+You'll also see that several [Endpoints](https://console.cloud.google.com/endpoints) have been created for our services; these provide a rudimentary DNS as well as in-flight HTTP->gRPC transcoding (except for the Analytics Endpoint which uses OpenAPI, in case you also provisioned the analytics Terraform module).
 Now we just need something to run on our cloud.

 ## Building your service images

-We're going to use Docker to build our services as containers, then push them up to our Google Cloud project's container registry.
+We're going to use Docker to build our services as containers, then push them up to our Google Cloud project's container registry ([GCR](https://cloud.google.com/container-registry/)).
 To start, we need to configure Docker to talk to Google.
 Run:

 ```
 gcloud auth configure-docker